marcusgostasson/marcusgostasson/README.md

 ## Marcus Göstasson

+Hi! ✋🏼

+I’m in my second year studying Software Development at Kristianstad University.
+I enjoy taking on challenges and learning new things, both personally and professionally.
+My studies have covered areas like Database Technology, Agile Development Methods, Object-Oriented Programming, and Discrete Mathematics.
+I am currently diving deeper into Data Communication and Operating Systems.

+As a proud father of a boy and a girl, I’ve learned the art of balancing multiple responsibilities while maintaining focus and dedication to my goals.
+Being a parent has taught me patience, adaptability, and the importance of working together—skills that I bring into every project.

+Having a background in sports, I value teamwork and understand how collaboration can drive success, both on the field and in the tech world.
+My experiences in sports have taught me the importance of communication, strategy, and supporting each other to reach a common goal.

-I am pursuing a **Software Development** degree at **Kristianstad University**.
-I am passionate about tackling new challenges and constantly learning personally and professionally.
-My goal is to utilize my skills to make a positive impact in the tech industry.
-I am eager to connect with and learn from others who share my enthusiasm for technology.
-Let's connect!
+I’m passionate about teamwork and believe working together leads to the best results.
+My goal is to keep developing my skills and make a positive impact in the tech industry.

+I’d love to connect with others who share my passion for technology.
+I’m looking for opportunities to apply my skills in software development and contribute to innovative projects in a collaborative environment.

 ### Connect with me